maldoinc/wireup/docs/pages/getting_started.md

 ### WeatherService

-Next, we add a new weather service that will perform requests against a remote server and cache results as necessary.
+Next, we add a weather service that will perform requests against a remote server and cache results as necessary.

 === "@ Annotations"

-    The `api_key` field contains the value of the `weather_api_key` parameter as specified in the annotation and `KeyValueStore` will be automatically injected without requiring additional metadata.
+    The `api_key` field contains the value of the `weather_api_key` parameter as specified in the annotation.
+    `KeyValueStore` will be automatically injected without requiring additional metadata.

     ```python title="services/weather.py" hl_lines="3 6 7"